majkus1/clean-code-patterns-demo/README.md

   validateData() { /* ... */ }
 }

-// ✅ Dobre - każda klasa ma jedną odpowiedzialność
+// ✅ Good - each class has one responsibility
 class UserService {
   createUser() { /* ... */ }
 }